Sonal-sp/Nova-An-AI-voice-assistant-/README.md

-# 🎯 What Nova Will Be at the End
+#  What Nova Will Be at the End

-By the end of this roadmap, Nova won't just be a chatbot—it will be a **multi-modal AI assistant** capable of:
+# PRIMARY FEATURES OF NOVA AFTER THE PROJECT ENDS

-* 💬 Conversational AI
+* 💬 Conversational AI        ✅
-* 🎤 Voice interaction
+* 🎤 Voice interaction        ✅
-* 🌐 Live web intelligence
+* 🌐 Live web intelligence    ✅
-* 📄 Document analysis
+* 📄 Document analysis        ✅
 * 🖼️ Image understanding
 * 🧠 Long-term memory
 * 🤖 Agentic task execution